s17anushka/Plume/README.md

   Conversation history is stored in browser local storage rather than a persistent database.

 - **Scalability not evaluated**
-  The system has not yet been tested for large-scale usage or high concurrency.
+  The system has not yet been tested for large-scale usage or high concurrency plus my deployed live link was under free tier .

 Future work may address these limitations by improving model prompting, adding persistent storage, and expanding safety mechanisms.